adamovanja/anomaly_microbiome_data_processing/README.md

 ### Create feature table used for modelling
 Once the previous commands worked successfully you can create the final feature table to be used for modelling using the same `$TAG` you used before:
 ````
+cd src_data
 python create_feature_table.py --tag $TAG
 ````

 ### Description of the resulting feature table
-... can be found in the notebook `describe_dataset.ipynb`
+... can be found in the notebook `describe_dataset.ipynb`.